Isaac Newton's occult studies: The Philosopher's Stone

 Of the material sold during the 1936 Sotheby's auction, several documents indicate an interest by Newton in the procurement or development of the philosopher's stone.
-Most notably are documents entitled Artephius his secret Book, followed by The Epistle of Iohn Pontanus, wherein he beareth witness of ye book of Artephius; these are themselves a collection of excerpts from another work entitled Nicholas Flammel, His Exposition of the Hieroglyphicall Figures which he caused to be painted upon an Arch in St Innocents Church-yard in Paris.
+Most notable are documents entitled Artephius his secret Book, followed by The Epistle of Iohn Pontanus, wherein he beareth witness of ye book of Artephius; these are themselves a collection of excerpts from another work entitled Nicholas Flammel, His Exposition of the Hieroglyphicall Figures which he caused to be painted upon an Arch in St Innocents Church-yard in Paris.
 Together with The secret Booke of Artephius, And the Epistle of Iohn Pontanus: Containing both the Theoricke and the Practicke of the Philosophers Stone.
-This work may also have been referenced by Newton in its Latin version found within Lazarus Zetzner's Theatrum Chemicum, a volume often associated with the Turba Philosophorum and other early European alchemical manuscripts.
+This work may also have been referenced by Newton in its Latin version found within Lazarus Zetzner's Theatrum Chemicum, a volume often associated with the Turba Philosophorum, and other early European alchemical manuscripts.
 Nicolas Flamel, one subject of the aforementioned work, was a notable, though mysterious figure, often associated with the discovery of the philosopher's stone, hieroglyphical figures, early forms of tarot, and occultism.
 Artephius, and his "secret book", were also subjects of interest to 17th-century alchemists.

 Also in the 1936 auction of Newton's collection was The Epitome of the treasure of health written by Edwardus Generosus Anglicus innominatus who lived Anno Domini 1562.
 This is a twenty-eight-page treatise on the philosopher's stone, the Animal or Angelicall Stone, the Prospective stone or magical stone of Moses, and the vegetable or the growing stone.
 The treatise concludes with an alchemical poem.

-The Principia

-Much of his research into the movement of heavenly bodies was influenced by his belief that there is a single invisible force at work in the orbits of celestial bodies.
-Newton conceived of this invisible force not as occult, but as universal, unchanging, describable and predictable within the language of mathematics and natural law.

-Other natural philosophers, most notably Descartes, tended to object to this notion and insisted instead that action depended on physical contact, proposing that celestial objects were moved about by a great many small particles.

-The second book of the Principia has not withstood the test of time.
-Much of the work within this volume revolved around measuring air resistance on the motion of pendulums and spheres.
-Some believe that the main corpus of this work was ultimately an effort to refute Descartes's Cartesian theory of Vortices, according to which, planetary motion was produced by whirling fluid vortices that filled interplanetary space.
-This motion supposedly carried the planets with them.
-As a spiritual man, and as an alchemist, Newton was determined that the motion of heavenly bodies was motivated by an invisible force, that natural phenomena were motivated by forces spiritual, not merely physical.